GopalSaraf/TorrentLeechBot/README.md

     Now go to your forked repo
     Click on README.md edit button
     Go to Deploy to Heroku section
-    Replace GopalSaraf with your github username
-    Commit the changes
+    Replace GopalSaraf with your github username in link Commit the changes
     Deploy the bot